Cindy and Barrett with RV in Montrose

 Marty and Dakota, all grown up and traveling together!

 I keep a lot of paperwork for all of the pets, just as you would for yourself.
-This has made it easy to catch new vets up to speed on the animals’ health issues.
+This makes getting new vets up to speed on the animals’ health issues easy.

 I used the Veterinary Cancer Society to find oncologists for Vodka and the AAHA-Accredited Hospital Locator to find vets for all of the pets in each new location, as needed.

-In the rare event we leave the camper for longer than a day, we use Rover to find the pet’s sitters.
-We used to be Rover sitters ourselves before RV life and really respect that company.
+If we ever left the camper for more than a day, we would use Rover to find pet sitters.
+Over the past ten years, we have been Rover sitters, and we respect that company.

-We also have a Ring camera installed for added pet monitoring and security in the rig while we’re away.
-As well as a temperature sensor (mentioned above in our must-haves) that alerts us if anything goes wrong with the internal rig temperature.
+We also have had a Ring camera installed for added pet monitoring and security in the rig while we’re away, as well as a temperature sensor (mentioned above in our must-haves) that alerts us if anything goes wrong with the internal rig temperature.

 Ring camera